How Much Does It Cost to Paint the Exterior of a House in 2025?

 Exterior House Painting Cost Factors

-Aside from the actual cost of paint and the labor required to apply it, various other cost factors influence the final price of your house exterior painting project.
-Location, climate, and the amount of prep work all directly impact how much your contractor will charge.
+Beyond the cost of paint and labor, several factors can influence the final price of painting your home's exterior.
+Your location, climate, the amount of prep work needed, and other considerations all directly impact how much your contractor will charge.

 House Size

-House painting is charged per square foot, so the larger your house, the more you'll pay to have the exterior painted.
-However, when working out the square footage, you need to find the total paintable area, not the actual square footage of your home.
+Painting is charged per square foot, so the larger your house, the more you'll pay to have the exterior painted.
+However, when calculating the square footage, you need to find the total paintable area—not just your home's floor area.

-To do that, calculate the square footage of the exterior walls and subtract the square footage occupied by windows and doors.
-A standard door measures 21 square feet, and an average window measures 12 square feet.
+To do this, calculate the square footage of your exterior walls and subtract the area occupied by windows and doors.
+A standard door measures about 21 square feet, and an average window measures around 12 square feet.

 Per Square Foot

-Painting a house exterior costs $1.50 to $4 per square foot.
-The cost depends on the job's complexity, property accessibility, and the amount of prep work required to clean the existing exterior and prepare it for painting.
-If the contractor uncovers problems such as rot or damaged siding and sheathing, they'll need to fix them before they can paint, which adds to labor costs.
+Expect to pay between $1.50 and $4 per square foot to paint your home's exterior.
+The cost depends on factors like the job's complexity, how accessible your property is, and the amount of prep work needed to clean and prepare your exterior for painting.
+If your contractor uncovers issues such as rot or damaged siding and sheathing, they'll need to fix them before painting, which adds to labor costs.

 The table below gives you common paintable area sizes and their associated costs.
 Add 10% to 15% to these figures to give yourself a buffer in case of unforeseen problems that need remediation.